 Charges include pedestrian violations, bicycle violations, Non-moving violations such as; not wearing your seat belt, not carrying your driver’s license, registration, or insurance card, expired registration less than 6 months, or expired driver’s license less than 4 months, moving violations such as; speeding, running a red light or stop sign, careless driving, child restraint violations, or failing to maintain a single lane, and parking citations.

 You have 3 basic options.
-The Clerk’s office must receive your option with payment, when applicable, within 30 calendar days of the date the officer issued the citation.
+The Clerk’s office must receive your option with payment, when applicable, within thirty (30) calendar days of the date the officer issued the citation.
 Once you choose an option, you cannot change your mind.
 Please click on the option below for more information:

-If you choose to pay the civil penalty, you are admitting guilt and D.H.S.M.V. will assess points on your driving record for moving violations.
+If you choose to pay the civil penalty, you are admitting guilt and FLHSMV will assess points on your driving record for moving violations.
 For Driver License, Registration, or Insurance violations, proof of compliance is also required.
 See Driver’s License, Registration, and Insurance Citations for more information on these violations.
-The Clerk’s office must receive payment and proof within 30 calendar days of the date the officer issued the citation.
+The Clerk’s office must receive payment and proof of compliance within thirty (30) calendar days of the date the officer issued the citation.

-You may make payment in person, by mail, online at https://www.myfloridacounty.com/, or by phone 24 hours a day, 7 days a week through our IVR service at (855) 984-1187 or via a live representative Monday - Friday, 9 AM - 8 PM ET, at (844) 577-5649.
-If paying by mail, please remember that the Clerk’s office must receive the payment within 30 calendar days of the date the officer issued the citation.
+You may make payment in person, by mail, online at https://monroeclerkpay.com/ , or by phone 24 hours a day, 7 days a week through our IVR service at (888) 982-4439.
+If paying by mail, please remember that the Clerk’s office must receive the payment within thirty (30) calendar days of the date the officer issued the citation.
 We are not responsible for lost or delayed mail.
-Enclose a copy of the citation and the Traffic School Affidavit with payment so that we can match the payment to the correct case file.

 Payment can be made with checks or money orders drawn on a United States Bank.